-It was approximately a decade ago when a noted film director -- I believe it was Paul Verhoeven -- stated that in American cinema, it was OK to chop off a female breast but not acceptable to caress one.
+It was approximately 15 years ago when noted film director Philip Kaufman stated that in American cinema, it was OK to chop off a female breast but not acceptable to caress one.
 Of course, that quote still applies today, and if anything, American cinema has become more timid -- not in matters of violence or scatology, mind you, just in s-e-x -- since the early to mid-1990s, a period when the controversy surrounding the NC-17 rating was at its peak.

 You may recall that the NC-17 designation was created to replace the X rating for the purposes of mainstream cinema.
 The X became solely the domain of porno flicks; the NC-17 was supposed to allow moviemakers to create raw, uncompromised features made exclusively for the eyes of adult audiences, mature films that didn't need to tone anything down for the sake of the kids.
 Of course, it didn't quite work out that way.
 The United States is nothing if not a puritanical nation, and the forces of repression and prudery made sure that the NC-17 would fare no better than the X rating.
 With many mainstream newspapers refusing to even carry ads for films that were rated NC-17, the designation died a swift death.
 Today, it's barely ever used, and the few films not aimed at tots, teens or easy-to-please adults are simply released unrated.